Written by: Andrew Splatt – Director & Executive Practice Leader

 Timeline of a QLD Workers Compensation Claim

-This link is crucial in demonstrating that the injury is not just a personal issue, but the work environment is a significant contributing factor.
 For example, your boss failed to prevent relentless workplace bullying, or you witnessed a traumatic incident like an accident resulting in severe injury or wrongful death.

 Workers’ compensation claim ends: Before you can seek a common law payout for a work-related injury, you must have used all available benefits under your state workers’ compensation scheme.